-Joint Observing Projects may be proposed as follows with the intent to address those situations where data (not necessarily simultaneous) from more than one facility are required to meet the scientific objectives of the proposal.
-In addition to time on Chandra, time may be requested and awarded via this CfP on one or more of the facilities described below.
-It is the proposer's responsibility to provide a technical justification for all observing facilities included in the proposal.
-A request for simultaneous or otherwise time-constrained observations must be scientifically justified, and the technical justification must include consideration of the relative visibility of the target by all requested facilities.
-Please note that coordination with ground-based observatories other than NRAO is only available as a preference and will be carried out on a best-effort basis.
-No time on the joint facilities will be allocated without accompanying Chandra time on the same target, except where noted.
-Up to 10% and 5% of the available joint time in Cycles 16 and 17 respectively may be allocated to multi-cycle observing proposals if scientifically justified and subject to the continued availability of that time.
+A request for simultaneous or otherwise time-constrained observations must be scientifically justified, specified on the Chandra RPS forms, and fully described within the proposal.
+The technical justification must include consideration of the relative visibility of the target by all requested facilities.
+Coordination with ground-based observatories other than NRAO is only available as a preference, and if approved, will be carried out on a best-effort basis.
+No time on the joint facilities will be allocated without accompanying Chandra time on the same target, except where noted by NOAO.
+For Cycle N, up to 10% and 5% of the available joint time in Cycles N+1 and N+2 respectively may be allocated to multi-cycle observing proposals if scientifically justified and subject to the continued availability of that time.
+If proposing joint time for future cycles, include in the RPS Cover Form the total joint observing time request across all cycles.